stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (meisenbach-stat6250): What are incorrect values and format?
 - Answer (meisenbach-stat6250): Incorrect values refers to the values of variables.
 Incorrect format probably refers to the data format not matching what you expect (character when you are expecting numeric)
 - Question (dlee117−stat6250): What happens when SAS finds a syntax error during the compilation phase?
+- Answer (aoneill2−stat6250): If an error is found during the compilation phase, SAS tries to interpret it if possible.
 - Question (kveng−stat6250): What is data step?
 - *Question* (lwang30-stat6250): What commands can we use to detect invalid data in SAS ?
 - *Answer* (lwang30-stat6250): *proc print, proc freq, proc means* are the statements that we can use to detect invalid data in SAS.
+- Question (aoneill2−stat6250): What happens if SAS cannot interpret a syntax error during compliation phase?